knative/docs/code-samples/serving/hello-world/helloworld-go/README.md

 # Create and change to the app directory.
 WORKDIR /app

-# Retrieve application dependencies using go modules.
-# Allows container builds to reuse downloaded dependencies.
-COPY go.* ./
-RUN go mod download

 # Copy local code to the container image.
 COPY . ./

+# Install dependencies and tidy up the go.mod and go.sum files.
+RUN go mod tidy

 # Build the binary.
 # -mod=readonly ensures immutable go.mod and go.sum in container builds.